 top of page

 “In my pieces, I am exploring the art of Métis beading.
-Indigenous cultures are tied together by beading traditions that are often so similar it is hard to distinguish between them.
+As the Metis people are known as the Flower Beadwork People, our beading is traditionally floral in design.
+My paintings reflect this tradition as well as showing my love of nature.
 Where story-telling is the verbal way of passing traditional knowledge, beading is a visual connection to the past.
 I am honouring that past through my art.”

 I am a self-taught artist, born in Toronto in 1953, now residing in Crystal Beach, Ontario.
-Several years ago I found my birth mother and family and learned of some of my heritage.
-My maternal ancestry is Scottish, Northwestern European and Metis.
-I have been accepted into the Metis Nation by virtue of this ancestry.
+Several years ago I found my birth mother and family.
+My maternal ancestry is Red River Metis, French and Scottish.
+I have been accepted into the Red River Metis Nation by virtue of this ancestry.
 Since I had no knowledge of my past, I struggled to find a way to connect.
-Inspired by two incredible artists; Christi Belcourt and Brian Kon, I taught myself this unique way of painting.
+Along with educating myself about the Metis people, I was inspired by two incredible artists; Christi Belcourt and Brian Kon.
+As a result, I taught myself this unique way of painting with dots.

 It gives me great pleasure to share the importance of Metis beadwork through my art.
 Inspired by traditional patterns, each piece is unique.